tryretool/retool-helm/README.md

 * Uncomment `ingress.hosts` and change `ingress.hosts.host` to be the hostname of your kubernetes instance.

-* Set values for `encryptionKey` and `jwtSecret`.
+* Set values for `config.encryptionKey` and `config.jwtSecret`.
 They should each be a different long, random string that you keep private.
 See our docs on [Environment Variables](https://docs.retool.com/docs/environment-variables) for more information on how they are used.

 * Set `image.tag` with the version of Retool you want to install (i.e. a version in the format X.Y.Z).
 See our guide on [Retool Release Versions](https://docs.retool.com/docs/updating-retool-on-premise#retool-release-versions) to see our most recent version.